-How are self published books are viewed by traditional publishers?
-Issues with traditional publishing after self publishing are discussed.
+How are self-published books viewed by traditional publishers?
+This article discusses issues with traditional publishing after self-publishing.

-How many of your self published books will you sell?
-Big question that's tough to answer.
-Gain insight into the self publishing book sales landscape.
+How many of your self-published books will you sell?
+It's a big question that's tough to answer.
+Gain insight into the self-publishing book sales landscape.

 A press release can be a low cost and cost-effective PR and marketing tool for small business.
 Find out what is a press release and how to write and distribute it.